hovergroup/old-hovergroup/trunk/raft/remote_control/README.txt

 5. BUGS, LIMITATIONS AND OTHER "FEATURES"
-The Processing code is not guaranteed to run in Linux due to some apparent library conflicts (at least in Ubuntu 12.04.3) and compatibility with the xbox gamepad.
+The Processing code is not guaranteed to run in Linux due to some apparent library conflicts (at least in Ubuntu 12.04.3) and lack of compatibility with the xbox gamepad.
+It also seems not to run on 64-bit versions of processing -- use the
+32 bit version)

 ----
 Pedro Vaz Teixeira (pvt@mit.edu), 2013